 Annual business plans are formally approved by the Board.
 Progress towards the implementation of priorities and targets is reviewed regularly at Board meetings throughout the year.
 These reviews are prepared by the Executive Director as part of the services he supplies under contract.
-In these reviews by the Board, some matters relate to the Board itself; some relate to how some of the Directors individually perform representative roles - for example with the CBI and with the press ; others relate to the contracted suppliers of services - professional, technical and administrative; and others concern the activities of the Task Groups.
+In these reviews by the Board, some matters relate to the Board itself; some relate to how some of the Directors individually perform representative roles - for example with the CBI and with the press; others relate to the contracted suppliers of services - professional, technical and administrative; and others concern the activities of the Task Groups.

-The Board has sought further ways, during the first ten years of its operations to date, to keep dialogue with the wider membership functioning effectively.
+The Board has sought further ways, during the first eleven years of its operations to date, to keep dialogue with the wider membership functioning effectively.
 A number of means have been deployed, including involving Members in half-yearly review meetings with the Board at differing venues - however venues north of London have not always secured the numerical involvement the Board had hoped for.
-It is pertinent to note that the 2011-12 business plan was built upon the widest consultation to date - a full day conference of Careers England's members, Board and Task Group representatives took place in December 2010, hosted by Prospects in Bromley.
+The 2011-12 business plan was built upon the widest consultation to date - a full day conference of Careers England's members, Board and Task Group representatives took place in December 2010, hosted by Prospects in Bromley.
 The event incorporated consultations on major issues facing the association's membership in the changed political context with the Coalition Government.
 Those consultations included determining the key themes to drive the 2011-12 business plan, which was duly approved by the Board at the April 2011 Board meeting.
-Whilst this event was deemed to have been successful, the Board (in consultation with the membership) decided that it was too costly in time terms to repeat on an annual basis.
+Whilst this event was deemed to have been successful, the Board (in consultation with the membership) decided that it was too costly in time terms to repeat on an annual basis - but plans for 2014-15 will include a review of whether such a conference might be repeated in 2015.